trix-solutions/moncli/README.md

 ## Using the Monday.com client ##
+The __MondayClient__ object is the entry point for all client activities and includes functionality for board, item, tag, and user management.
+The following section will briefly overview what can be done with the __MondayClient__ object.

 ### Creating a Client ###
 Before creating a new __MondayClient__, you will first need to retrieve your API v1 and v2 access keys by navigating to __https://<your_instance_name>.monday.com/admin/integrations/api__ and copying both the API v1 (personal or company) and API v2 keys.